mikolalysenko/box-intersect/README.md

 ### `boxIntersect(boxes[, otherBoxes, visit])`

-Finds all box intersections in a set of boxes.
-There are two basic modes for this function:
+Finds all pairs intersections in a set of boxes.
+There are two basic modes of operation for this function:

+* `full` which detects all pairs of intersections within a single set of boxes
+* `bipartite` which detects pairs of intersections between two different sets of boxes

+The parameters to the function are as follows:

 * `boxes` is a list of boxes
 * `otherBoxes` is an optional list of boxes which `boxes` is tested against.
 If not specified, then the algorithm will report self intersections in `boxes`